 Rental Car Pick up Locations in Cozumel

 Wondering where I can pick up a rental car in Cozumel?
 There are a few places to rent a car on the island of Cozumel, but one of the best places is near the ferry and cruise ship ports.
-However, cars are also available to rent at the Cozumel airport and they can be rented from a few resorts on the island.
+However, cars are also available to rent at the Cozumel airport and can be rented from a few resorts on the island.

-2. Ferry Terminal – Since most visitors will be arriving by boat, either the passenger Cozumel ferries from Playa del Carmen the best place to pick up a car is near the center of town where the ports are located.
+2. Ferry Terminal – Since most visitors will be arriving by boat, either the passenger Cozumel ferries from Playa del Carmen, the best place to pick up a car is near the center of town where the ports are located.
 There are some directly at the ferry terminal or a short walk into town.
 Make sure to read our complete Cozumel ferry guide.

-3. Airport – There are several agencies at the airport, if you are landing directly on the island of Cozumel via one of the smaller planes then you can grab a rental car or jeep here.
+3. Airport – There are several agencies at the airport.
+If you are landing directly on the island of Cozumel via one of the smaller planes, then you can grab a rental car or jeep here.